pinax/django-user-accounts/docs/templates.rst

 **account/email_confirm.html**

 A template to confirm an email address.
 The template has the following context:

+``email``
+    The email address where the activation link has been sent.

 ``confirmation``
     The EmailConfirmation instance to be confirmed.